 This is the end of part 1 of this tutorial.

-Related WordPress Articles And Tutorials
+Related WordPress Tutorials

-- WordPress Posts Vs Pages
+- WordPress Posts vs WordPress Pages

-- How To Use The Inline Editor Feature In WordPress To Edit Your Posts And Pages
+- How To Use Categories In WordPress

-- How To Schedule WP Posts For Publishing At A Future Date
+- How To Schedule Posts In WordPress

-- How To Set A Featured WordPress Post
+- How To Manage WordPress Users

 "Wow!
 I never knew there's so much to learn about WordPress!
 I bought one of the WordPress for Dummies three years ago, such authors need to be on this course!" - Rich Law, Create A Blog Now